TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ⚙️ This is **Workflow #2**

-As we've mentioned, data is ingested through KDS in the form of JSON Blobs.

-We'll use a **Flink Application** deployed on  **Kinesis Data Analytics**.
+As we've mentioned, Streaming data is ingested through Kinesis Data Streams, This ingested data would then be processed by a Flink SQL Application deployed on KDA Studio --- that's Kinesis Data Analytics.
+Post processing, we've sent our processed data to OpenSearch, for visualisation and analytics of historic data.

 </br>